patnicolas/geometriclearning/README.md

 # Reusable Neural Components Design
 ## Neural Blocks
-Block is defined as a logical grouping of neural components, implemented as Pytorch __Module__.
+A __block__ is defined as a logical grouping of neural components, implemented as Pytorch __Module__.
 All these components are assembled into a sequential set of torch modules.
 ```
 class NeuralBlock(nn.Module):
     def __init__(self, block_id: Optional[AnyStr], modules: Tuple[nn.Module]):